 - Add 100 grams all purpose flour and 100 ml water to the starter.
 Stir well.

 - By the third day, your starter should start to be bubbly and sour smelling.
-Keep going with twice daily feedings until it is vigorously bubbling and smells yeasty (this might take a few more days or even a week).
+Keep going with daily feedings (repeating steps 1 & 2) until starter is vigorously bubbling and smells yeasty.

-- When a starter is consistently doubling in volume within six hours of each feeding, it is healthy and has a well-established culture.
+- When a starter is consistently doubling in volume within six hours of a feeding, it is healthy and has a well-established culture.
+Note that this may take a few more days or even a few weeks.

-- Many experts believe that it takes between 30-90 days for this ferment to reach its maturity, when fed and used daily.
+Many experts believe that it takes between 30-90 days for a new sourdough to reach its maturity, when fed and used daily.

 Storing & Maintaining Active Starter in Refrigerator